LYNCH·LLP

 What the data says.

-Kambiz Zand maintains a public record in Technology Center 2100 (Computer Architecture, Software, and Information Security) spanning 2 art units.
-Across 136 disposed applications, the allowance rate is 87%.
-This figure reflects 118 allowed applications and 18 abandoned applications.
-The record aggregates activity across multiple art units within TC 2100, providing a pooled view of dispositions over the examiner's tenure in this technology center.
-The allowance rate describes historical outcomes and is not a prediction of any specific application's prosecution.
+Kambiz Zand maintains a public record across 2 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Across hundreds of decided applications, the allowance rate is 87%.
+This figure represents the percentage of applications that were allowed among all decided applications (allowed and abandoned combined), excluding pending cases.
+The record spans multiple art units within TC 2100, and the pooled allowance rate reflects outcomes across that entire portfolio of decided work.

 // HOW TO READ THESE NUMBERS